-1.1 Background to the Proposed Development
+1.1 Background to the Project

-This Environmental Appraisal Report ("EA Report") has been prepared by Environmental Resources Management (ERM) on behalf of Scottish Hydro Electric Transmission plc ("the Applicant") who, operating and known as Scottish and Southern Electricity Networks Transmission ("SSEN Transmission"), own, operate and develop the high voltage electricity transmission system in the north of Scotland and remote islands.
-In this EA Report the Applicant and SSEN Transmission are used interchangeably unless the context requires otherwise.
+This Environmental Appraisal Report ('EA Report) has been prepared by Environmental Resources Management (ERM), on behalf of Scottish Hydro Electric Transmission plc ("the Applicant") who, operating and known as Scottish and Southern Electricity Networks Transmission ("SSEN Transmission"), own, operate and develop the high voltage electricity transmission system in the north of Scotland and remote islands.
+In this EA Report, the Applicant and SSEN Transmission are used interchangeably unless the context requires otherwise.

-The Applicant has a statutory duty under Schedule 9 of the Electricity Act 1989 to develop and maintain an efficient co-ordinated and economical electrical transmission system in its licence area.
+The Applicant has a statutory duty under Section 9 of the Electricity Act 1989 to develop and maintain an efficient, co-ordinated and economical transmission system in its licence area.